Additional Information for Service Members and Veterans

 The Registrar must accept the following as evidence of an applicant’s trade experience:

 Military service or training;

-A proceeding involving persons on active duty in military service of US or Arizona may be stayed in the discretion of the state administrative entity or at the service member's request.
+Per A.R.S. § 41-1071, a proceeding involving persons on active duty in military service of US or Arizona may be stayed in the discretion of the state administrative entity or at the service member's request.

 The Registrar must stay a proceeding if a service member objects unless the Registrar determines the servicemember is not prejudiced by the proceeding.